Uranbileg88/MDS606_Topic2/README.md

 ## Project Description

 Research Question:

-How does AI improve the ability to predict and prevent zero-day attacks?
+1. How does AI improve the ability to predict and prevent zero-day attacks?

+2. How can machine learning algorithms be leveraged to develop an effective threat detection system that enhances cybersecurity by identifying and mitigating potential cyber threats in real-time?

 Hypothesis: Machine learning algorithms significantly improve the prediction of emerging cyber threats by analyzing patterns in historical attack data